ska-telescope/ska-sdp-global-sky-model/docs/src/design/overview.rst

 When performing a local sky model search, the following steps are taken:

-1. Initial Selection: Rough pixels within the cone search area are identified.
+1. Initial Selection: Coarse pixels within the cone search area are identified.
 #.
-Refinement: These rough pixels are then filtered further based on their precise pixel locations.
+Refinement: These coarse pixels are then filtered further based on the sources' precise pixel locations.